notdodo/HTB-writeup/README.md

 # HTB-writeup
-Password-protected writeups for HTB platforms (challenges and machines)
+Password-protected writeups for HTB platform (challenges and boxes)

 **Challenges and Boxes Writeups are password protected with the corresponding flag or `root` flag.**